 Other events that we should see in the next two seasons include Diana and Charles’ divorce, Diana’s death, the Queen and Philip’s golden wedding anniversary, and the deaths of Princess Margaret and the Queen Mother as the Netflix show is expected to wrap up in the early 2000s.

-Filming hasn’t started yet, which means there’s no trailer right now.
+Filming is currently underway which means there’s no trailer right now.
 But we’ll be sure to insert it here when it exists.
 Bring it, Netflix.

-Imelda Staunton aka Dolores Umbridge herself will be taking over the role of Queen Elizabeth II for the fifth (and sixth) season of the show, following in the footsteps of Olivia Coleman and Claire Foy.
+Imelda Staunton aka Dolores Umbridge herself will be taking over the role of Queen Elizabeth II for the fifth (and sixth) season of the show, following in the footsteps of Claire Foy and Olivia Coleman.

 Staunton also released a statement at the time, expressing that she is honoured to be a part of the Netflix show.